Allegheny-Computer-Science-112-S2018/cs112-S2018-practical2-starter/README.md

 In addition to making the checks that are mentioned in the introduction to this document, your `StatisticsCalculator.java` must:

-- Contain at least three multi-line comments in the JavaDoc standard.
+- Contain at least five multi-line comments in the JavaDoc standard.
-- Contains six `println` statements that produce six lines of output.
+- Contains five `println` statements that produce the ten lines of output.
+- Produce output containing the numerical values `6.78`, `23.04`, and `4.80`.
 - Pass all of the test cases defined in the `TestStatisticsCalculator.java` file.

-Your `TestStatisticsCalculator.java` file and the repository must also pass these checks:

-- The `TestStatisticsCalculator.java` file must contain a total of three `@Test` annotations.
-- The GitHub repository must contain at minimum three new commits with descriptive messages.
+- Also, the GitHub repository must contain at minimum three new commits with descriptive messages.

 ## Updates